OHI-Science/ohi-science.github.io/_posts/2018-06-07-github-going-back-in-time.md

 Version control also makes it possible to go back and fix mistakes you have made.
 The approach to fixing mistakes in Git/GitHub depends on where you are in the process of staging/committing/pushing your changes.
 If you are not familiar with this Git terminology that is OK: I first describe the Git/GitHub workflow and then describe how to use Git from the command line (also called the Git Shell) to walk back changes.

-I highly recommend practicing this Git super-power on a non-important repository to gain an understanding of what is going on. <!---Erin, do you think it would be useful to say "if you'd like a repository to practice on, you can [fork](link to what this means) this [OHI demo repository]()---> Speaking from experience, applying this information in a time sensitive situation on an important repository is... undesirable (to say the least).
+I highly recommend practicing this Git super-power on a non-important repository to gain an understanding of what is going on.
+Speaking from experience, applying this information in a time sensitive situation on an important repository is... undesirable (to say the least). if you'd like a repository to practice on, you can [fork](https://help.github.com/articles/about-forks/) this [OHI demo repository](). <!-- do we already have a demo repo to link to? -->

 #### An aside